dotnet/csharplang/proposals/expand-ref.md

 }
 ```

-This is accomplished by giving every `ref scoped` field a new two new escape scopes named _current field N_ and _current ref field N_ where _N_ is the numeric order of the field.
-For example the first field has a _safe-to-escape_ of _current field 1_ and a _ref-safe-to-escape_ of _current ref field N_.
+This is accomplished by giving every `ref scoped` field two new escape scopes named _current field N_ and _current ref field N_ where _N_ is the numeric order of the field.
+For example, the first field has a _safe-to-escape_ of _current field 1_ and a _ref-safe-to-escape_ of _current ref field N_.
 Both escape scopes can be converted to _current method_, and _current field N_ can be converted to _current ref field N_, but no other defined relationships exist.
 That serves to restrict their usage to the current method where the containing value is used.
-This escape scope applies to both
+This escape scope applies to both.

 Below are a few examples of these rules in action